 Research and design

-This course is about architectural design and the design processes.
+This course is about architectural design and design processes.
 Topics like site analysis, case studies, design development, aesthetics of building form, functional layouts etc are taught.

 The knowledge here is very similar to what most foreign-trained architects already know.
 So it’s smooth riding!